yaoliliu/DanceGRPO-kontext/README.md

 <img src=assets/rewards/opensource_hunyuanvideo_32gpus.png width="49%">

 1. For the open-source version, our mission is to reduce the training cost.
-So we reduce the number of frames, sampling steps, and GPUs compared with the settings in paper.
+So we reduce the number of frames, sampling steps, and GPUs compared with the settings in the paper.
 So the reward curves will be different, but the VQ improvements are similar (50%~60%).
 2. For visualization, run `rm -rf ./data/HunyuanVideo/transformer/*` to clear the directory, then copy the files from a trained checkpoint (e.g., `checkpoint-100-0`) into `./data/HunyuanVideo/transformer`.
 After that, you can run the visualization script `"./scripts/visualization/vis_hunyuanvideo.sh"`.
 3. Although training with 16 H800s has similar rewards with 32 H800s, I still find that 32 H800s leads to better visulization results.
 4. We plot the rewards by **de-normalizing**, with the formula VQ = VQ * 2.2476 + 3.6757 by following [here](https://huggingface.co/KwaiVGI/VideoReward/blob/main/model_config.json).

 ### Multi-reward Training
-The Multi-reward training code and reward curves can be find [here](https://github.com/XueZeyue/DanceGRPO/issues/19).
+The Multi-reward training code and reward curves can be found [here](https://github.com/XueZeyue/DanceGRPO/issues/19).

 ## Acknowledgement